Swamy-s-Tech-Skills-Academy/swamy-tech-skills-academy-main/knowledgebase/CodeReviews/C#_Coding_guideline.md

 ---

-## 5. Choosing Between Classic Parameterized Constructors and Primary Constructors for Dependency Injection (DI) in ASP.NET Core
+### 5. Choosing Between Classic Parameterized Constructors and Primary Constructors for Dependency Injection (DI) in ASP.NET Core

-When deciding between **Classic Parameterized Constructors** and **Primary Constructors** for Dependency Injection (DI) in ASP.NET Core, the choice impacts the readability, consistency, and maintainability of the code.
+When deciding between Classic Parameterized Constructors and Primary Constructors for Dependency Injection (DI) in ASP.NET Core, the choice impacts the readability, consistency, and maintainability of the code.
 Here's a set of guidelines to help you choose the appropriate approach:

+---

-### 5.1.
+#### 5.1.
 Classic Parameterized Constructors

-#### 5.1.1.
+##### 5.1.1.
 Guideline

-Use **Classic Parameterized Constructors** when adhering to established patterns, particularly when:
+Use Classic Parameterized Constructors when adhering to established patterns, particularly when:

-- Targeting frameworks or versions of C# that do not support **Primary Constructors**.
+- Targeting frameworks or versions of C# that do not support Primary Constructors.
 - Following traditional, well-documented patterns for dependency injection.
 - Your project involves complex DI scenarios where multiple dependencies or additional logic (e.g., validation or transformation) are needed in the constructor body.

-#### 5.2.2.
+##### 5.1.2.
 Rationale

 Classic parameterized constructors have long been the standard for DI in ASP.NET Core.
 They offer:

 - **Flexibility**: You can include logic like null checks, initialization, or transformations within the constructor body.
 - **Familiarity**: Since this approach is widely used, it aligns with most existing codebases and is easily understood by developers accustomed to classic DI patterns.

-#### 5.2.3.
+##### 5.1.3.
 Example

 ```csharp
 public class TestController : Controller